jaymzcd/geoip-redirect/README.md

 you can add set it to *False* and add entries to the admin within *Ip Redirect Entry*.

+You can avoid handling particular URLs on the site by adding them to the IgnoreURL patterns and settings **PROCESS_IGNORES** to *True* in settings.
+This will do a lookup when the middleware starts and cache a list of URLs to ignore.
+These are simply CharFields for now.

 ### Ip Lookup Data source

 Database via: http://www.maxmind.com/app/geoip_country